 After several hours of exploring the austere Guardian Structure (I wasn’t going to go as far as following a map, I wanted some of the discovery to feel like mine), I eventually located and activated the six pylons that were required while doing battle with the sinister, lurking sentinels.

-When I realised the only reason I’d survived their onslaughts was because the ship, designed by my late nephew, included a roof-mounted anti-missile system which had been cheerfully shooting down the sentinels’ ordnance that had been heading in my direction.
+It was some time before I realised that the only reason I’d been surviving the sentinel onslaughts was because my nearby ship, designed by my late nephew, included a roof-mounted anti-missile system which had been cheerfully shooting down the sentinels’ ordnance that had been heading in my direction.
 It was a bittersweet moment and I inwardly thanked him for his foresight.

 The activation of the six pylons revealed a receptor pad by the main structure which apparently required an ancient relic or key to unlock the terminal.